Lab 4: Vectors and Matrices#

 Task

-Create file called maths.js and enter the following class definition.
+Create file called maths.js and enter the following function definition.

 // Vector operations